-In weeks 41-42, the proportion of patients with influenza-like illness (ILI) among those presenting to sentinel sites increased slightly compared to recent weeks but was consistent with the 10-year historical average for this time of year.
+The proportion of patients with influenza-like illness (ILI) among those presenting to sentinel sites remained consistent with the 10-year historical average for this time of year in weeks 43-44; in week 45, the proportion increased, exceeding the 10-year historical average.
 Rates are subject to change as reporting becomes more complete.